Full engagement workflow for white-label CAM audit partners

 Step 2.1: Document request list

-Send the document request immediately after the engagement letter is executed.
-Use a standardized template that lists every document required, the format preferred, and the deadline for submission.
+Send the document request as soon as the engagement letter is signed.
+Use a standard template.
+List every document you need, the format you want, and the due date.

 Standard document request list: